hemshankar/Game_KeepRunning/futurewars/README.md

 		9. Bring medicine/other imp thing. (start from a place and return)
 		10. Spray Antidote. (mission play like type 7)
 		11. Escort someone to safety.
-		11. Special levels for Coins/Biscuits.
+		12. Special levels for Coins/Biscuits.
+		13. Stay in the air for 60 seconds

 102. Purchase weapons and other tools or upgrade(skill/tools).
 103. Ranking based on mission skills